ozgrozer/ai-renamer/readme.md

 ## Usage

-You need to have [Ollama](https://ollama.com/download) or [LM Studio](https://lmstudio.ai/) and at least one LLM (Llava, Gemma, Llama etc.) installed on your system.
-You need to have [ffmpeg](https://www.ffmpeg.org/download.html) to rename videos.
+You need to have [Ollama](https://ollama.com/download) or [LM Studio](https://lmstudio.ai/) and at least one LLM (Llava, Gemma, Llama, etc.) installed on your system.
+Additionally, [FFmpeg](https://www.ffmpeg.org/download.html) is required for renaming videos.

-Run with NPX
+Run with NPX:

 ```bash
 npx ai-renamer /path
 ```

-Run with NPM
+Run with NPM:

 ```bash
 # Install it globally